netvl/scala-guidelines/Readme.md

 As can be seen above, in Scala sealed traits and case classes are used to create algebraic data types.

-ADTs are useful to model a wide range data structures, simple data type and state machines being the most prominent examples.
+ADTs are useful to model a wide range data structures, simple data types and state machines being the most prominent examples.
 Pattern matching together with the exhaustiveness analysis allow writing more correct code.
 Many algorithms on ADTs are naturally recursive, and pattern matching leads to very clear and correct code:

 ```scala
 def findMax(tree: Tree): Int = tree match {